ryandotsmith/team-building/README.md

 # Team Building

-A collection of links submitted by friends and colleagues.
+A list of team building material submitted by friends and colleagues.

 ## Posts